microsoft/cobalt/design-reference/architecture/authn/providers/azuread/integration_test.md

 # Inputs

 All inputs are provided to the functions used by the testing framework by the user.
-The Service Principle Secret should be stored in Key Vault and access at the time of the function call so that it's not stored in memory any longer than needed.
+The Service Principle Secret should be stored in Key Vault and accessed only at the time of the function call so that it's not stored in memory any longer than needed.

 | Name | Type | Description |
 |------|------|-------------|